Satisfactory Academic Progress

 - Presence: Students must be visibly present in the department and on campus, unless in absentia or on an approved leave of absence.
 As importantly, students must be intellectually present, that is, noticeably engaged in the normal work of their degree program—course-taking, paper-writing, research, teaching, attending colloquia, etc.

 - Production: Students must be producing work of good quality, at the appropriate and expected stages of their degree program, and showing the products of their study and research to the faculty for evaluation.
+Milestones and other program requirements must be completed within stated timeframes.

 - Communication: Students must regularly communicate with and respond in a timely manner to communications from the Graduate School and their department (e.g., graduate program administrator(s), director of graduate studies, adviser(s), committee members, and other faculty members as appropriate).
 This is a reciprocal responsibility with the faculty.
 Graduate students should therefore expect regular and timely communication from the faculty (DGS, seminar leaders, adviser(s), dissertation committee members) in order to maintain satisfactory academic progress.